kekeedme/kekeedme.github.io/projects/Miscellaneous/ZPE.md

 \end{align}
 $$

-In other words, the variance is the difference between the average of the square of the observables and the square of the expectation value.
+In other words, the variance is the difference between the expectation value of the square of the observable and the square of the expectation value.